bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
 The DOM is an object representation of HTML Elements on a webpage.
 It stands for Document Object Model.
-Developers are able to interact with websites without touching the code. so changes can be tested, etc on the fly.
+Developers are able to interact with websites without touching the code. so changes can be tested, etc. on the fly.

 2. What is an event?
 Events are the way users interact with the page so like when users use their mice, or keyboard to perform different actions like scroll, click highlight etc., these are all events.